CosmosContracts/incident-response/5-April-22/upgrade.md

 make install
 ```

-To confirm the verison, do:
+To confirm the correct binary is installed, do:
 ```
 junod version --long
 ```